shipwright-io/website/content/en/docs/api/buildstrategies.md

 **Note**: The build strategy currently uses the `spec.contextDir` of the Build in a different way than this property is designed for: the Git repository must be a Go module with the go.mod file at the root.
 The `contextDir` specifies the path to the main package.
 You can check the [example](../samples/build/build_ko_cr.yaml) which is set up to build the Shipwright Build controller.
 This behavior will eventually be corrected once [Exhaustive list of generalized Build API/CRD attributes #184](https://github.com/shipwright-io/build/issues/184) / [Custom attributes from the Build CR could be used as parameters while defining a BuildStrategy #537](https://github.com/shipwright-io/build/issues/537) are done.

-**Note**: The build strategy is setup to build for the platform that your Kubernetes cluster is running.
-Exposing the platform configuration to the Build requires the same features mentioned on the previous note.
+**Note**: The build strategy is set up to build for the platform that your Kubernetes cluster is running.
+Exposing the platform configuration to the Build requires the same features mentioned in the previous note.

 ## Source to Image

-This BuildStrategy is composed by [`source-to-image`][s2i] and [`kaniko`][kaniko] in order to generate a `Dockerfile` and prepare the application to be built later on with a builder.
+This BuildStrategy is composed by [`source-to-image`][s2i] and [`kaniko`][kaniko] to generate a `Dockerfile` and prepare the application to be built later on with a builder.

 `s2i` requires a specially crafted image, which can be informed as `builderImage` parameter on the `Build` resource.